-The three main types of rock are: sedimentary, igneous and metamorphic.
+The three main types of rock are:

 Some examples of igneous rocks are granite, basalt and obsidian.

-Igneous rocks are formed from volcanic activity Molten rock can come in two forms:
+Igneous rocks are formed from volcanic activity.
+Molten rock can come in two forms:

-|How fast the magma cools down||slow||Fast|
+|How fast the magma or lava cools||Slow||Fast|

-|Size of crystals formed||big||small|
+|Size of crystals formed||Big||Small|

+Metamorphic rocks form when other rocks change due to high heat or pressure.
+These conditions are present deep underground.
 Some examples of metamorphic rocks are gneiss, schist and slate.